hfswebadmin/Hard-Flaccid-Syndrome-Website/content/about-hfs/pages/signs-and-symptoms.md

 ### Mental Health

 Due to the nature of the condition, many men will experience significant mental and emotional distress.
-Depression, anxiety and suicidal ideation are unfortunately very common disorders seen among those with HFS.
+Patients frequently experience depression and anxiety due to the persistent and distressing symptoms of HFS, which can severely diminish their quality of life.
+For some, the emotional burden becomes overwhelming, contributing to suicidal ideation as they struggle to cope with the relentless stress and uncertainty surrounding their condition.
+The need for effective mental health support is critical to help these individuals manage the psychological impact of HFS.